 Sustainable, handcrafted and eco-friendly.
 Got your attention yet?
 Well, Buna is all these rolled into one.
 None of Buna’s products come at the cost of unhappy factory employees (or the environment).
 If these ideas resonate with you, you’ll love their hand-knitted macrame lamps and billowy monochrome dresses.

 Slow Fashion At Its Best: Check Out Buna Studio’s White Boho Dresses & Crochet Lamps

 What Makes It Awesome

 Proudly reinventing khadi, Buna takes pride in keeping its irregularities and rustic character alive.
 Nothing is slick and nothing is clinical in this brand’s design process.
-It decidedly takes a longer route and we’re happy to see a collection that’s literally all heart (and minimalism).
+It decidedly takes a longer route, and we’re happy to see a collection that’s literally all heart (and minimalism).

 The clothes are a unique marriage of traditional techniques and contemporary silhouettes.
-They strive to reduce waste at every step of the design process and the head maker/founder, Pallavi Shantam, looks like a creative person from a simpler era.
-There’s no fuss about the clothes she together creates with the craftsmen and if it were up to us, we’d go crazy buying everything.
-We have a soft corner for the long black dresses and romantic maxis in their collection that look like they were made for a spring time picnic in the park.
+They strive to reduce waste at every step of the design process, and the head maker/founder, Pallavi Shantam, looks like a creative person from a simpler era.
+There’s no fuss about the clothes she creates together with the craftsmen and, if it were up to us, we’d go crazy buying everything.
+We have a soft corner for the long, black dresses and romantic maxis in their collection that look like they were made for a spring time picnic in the park.

-The collection has so many beauties in different shapes and form.
+The collection has so many beauties in different shapes and forms.
 When you bring one of these home, you’re also supporting the crafts communities in Meerut.
 So, yes, there’s a whole lot of good that’ll come your way when you shop here.